iamankitkathayat/Bidder-smart-contract/README.md

-A smart contract called 'Bidder' written in solidity
+This is a smart contract called 'Bidder' written in solidity